Ethylene vinyl acetate (EVA):

 Ethylene-vinyl acetate (EVA) industry uses

-Many industries are making the most of the versatility of EVA.
+Many industries are taking advantage of the versatility of Ethylene Vinyl Acetate (EVA).

 Textile industry

-One of the most common uses of EVA is to create textiles and textile products.
-Its impermeability and insulation make it ideal for applications like wetsuits.
+One of the most common uses of Ethylene Vinyl Acetate (EVA) is in the creation of textiles and textile products.
+Its waterproof and insulating properties make it ideal for applications such as wetsuits.

 Footwear